emqx/emqx-operator/deploy/charts/emqx-operator/README.md

 ## Configuration

-The following table lists the configurable parameters of the cert-manager chart and their default values.
+The following table lists the configurable parameters of the emqx-operator chart and their default values.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |